eanderton/grapnel/README.md

 Support for web proxies, local repository mirrors, artifactories, recursive dependency reconciliation, are all planned.
-Please be patient while we add the features you're wating for.
+Please be patient while we add the features you're waiting for.